AlecRomine/potree-test/README.md

-The attempts was untimately unsuccessful.
-I could finish the task ,but I have reached my 2.5 hour limit.
+The attempt was untimately unsuccessful.
+I could finish the task, but I have reached my 2.5 hour limit.
 This was my first time implimenting CORS so at least I learned a lot.

 File Changes:
-added: potree/corshelper.js
+added: potree-test/corshelper.js

 edited: potree-test/blob/develop/examples/viewer.html
-    added a few lines to used CORS help file
+    added a few lines 47-51 to use CORS helper file

-### I wrote nothing below this but its still true for getting started with this project
+# I wrote nothing below this but its still true for getting started with this project

-# README
+## README

 * [Getting Started](./docs/getting_started.md)